 With Love and a Major Organ

-Then a stranger appears on her doorstep in search of a missing heart.
+Then a stranger appears on her doorstep in search of her missing heart.

-A funny, poetic, and uniquely resonant story about human connection, having the courage to give your heart away, and what happens when you discover you have one.
+A funny, poetic, and uniquely resonant story about human connection, and having the courage to truly use your heart.

 Photo by Jenny Graham